sebastian-software/effective-eslint/readme.md

 5. [JSDoc](https://github.com/gajus/eslint-plugin-jsdoc): All recommended rules of the plugin are enabled by default with the exception of all rules starting with `required-` as in TypeScript project its typically not required to add all the little details in JSDOC but rely on the actual type engine instead.
 This means that the rules are configured to check existing JSDoc but do not require to add JSDoc for all params, return values, etc.
 6. [RegExp Plugin](https://www.npmjs.com/package/eslint-plugin-regexp): All recommended rules of the plugin are enabled by default.

+### Focus: React/TypeScript

-A few namespaces are globally blocked (independent from the preset):
+A few namespaces/plugins are globally blocked (independent from the origin collection/plugin):

 1. `vue/\*`: Effective ESLint is focussed on ReactJS - therefor all Vue related rules are dropped.
 2. `flowtype/\*`: Effective ESLint is focussed on TypeScript - therefor all Flowtype related rules are dropped.
 3. `@next/\*`: Effective ESLint omits adding frameworks e.g. NextJS specific rules as they might conflict when used in other environments.

+### Disabled Formatting

+We use the Prettier config to disable all rules which have stylistic/formatting affects which conflict with Prettier's built-in behavior.
+This affects both ESLint's core rules but also rules from the React and TypeScript plugin.

 **Explicitly unused plugins:**